In This Article

 Automatio is an automation tool to extract data from websites.
 It provides a no-code interface that helps people without any coding skills build cloud-based web scrapers.

-But when creating a Glassdoor account, you accept terms of use, which includes a clause that expressly prohibits web scraping.
+But when creating a Glassdoor account, you accept the terms of use, which include a clause that expressly prohibits web scraping.
 Therefore, there is a possibility that a Glassdoor account might be suspended or linked to your identity, which could lead to legal ramifications.

-For this reason, it’s important to not log in while scraping Glassdoor and to use proxies while scraping.
+For this reason, it’s important not to log in while using your Glassdoor scraper and to use proxies while scraping.

 Are There Any Limitations or Restrictions on Scraping Data From Glassdoor?